Soldier-B/uKanban/README.md

 Once enabled, the **µKanban** tab appears in the top editor bar.
 Your board is saved automatically — no manual save needed.

-Add `.kanban` to your `.gitignore` if you don't want the board committed to your project's repository.
+The `.kanban` file can be committed alongside your project, keeping your board in sync with your codebase and shared with your team through version control.

 ### Cards